Docker containerized apps (for scientists)

 The needs of ML research people are not the usual scaling-web-apps type needs of many containerization users.
 Obsolete advice danger.

-by example.
-The Google best practice page also has good illustrations which make it clear what is going on.
+Which is unfortunate, because Docker is not the most comprehensible or well-explained member of the family, not the one I typically need.
+Docker is well supported but has awful terminology, is riddled with confusing analogies, and has poor explanations.
+Fortunately, Julia Evans explains at least the filesystem, overlayfs, by example.
+The Google best practice page also has good illustrations that make it clear what’s going on.
 See also the docker cheat sheet, as noted by digithead, who also explains the annoying terminology:

 Docker terminology has spawned some confusion.
 For instance: images vs. containers and registry vs. repository.
 Luckily, there’s help, for example this stack-overflow post by a brilliant, but under-appreciated, hacker on the difference between images and containers.